How to Get Chat on Screen in OBS

 This plugin doesn’t cost anything, and it’s also compatible with YouTube and Twitch.
 It also comes with some additional useful features, like a feed where you can track activity and music controls.
 It’s also fairly simple to use.
 This is what you need to do:

-- Proceed to install the plugin using the instruction prompts.
+- Download the plugin and proceed to install the plugin using the instruction prompts.

 That’s it.
 The plugin will automatically pull in your chats, so you don’t have to worry about needing special technical skills.
 You can start streaming on Facebook Gaming and dock the stream chat in your OBS window.